WizBhoo/OCR_P05_Site_CV-Blog/README.md

 You can also use "make help" to see what "make" command are available.
 </blockquote>

-*   Go to [pma.localhost](http://pma.localhost) to access to PHPMyAdmin and create the database following UML schemas (only OCR Evaluators have access to my DB file (see project renderings) with a set of data for demo).
+*   Go to [pma.localhost](http://pma.localhost) to access to PHPMyAdmin and create the database following UML schemas (only OCR Evaluators have access to my DB file (see project renderings) with a set of data for the demo).
 *   From your terminal, go to the php_project directory.
 *   I used some package with composer so don't forget to tape this command line in you terminal :